 What You Need to Consider Before Moving from Wix

 While you may have already thought about the limitations of Wix, there are some things you may be giving up that you need to think about before you move.
-Wix does have some advantages as mentioned before, and converting your site from Wix means having alternatives for those features.
+Wix does have some things that you may be used to, and converting your site from Wix means having alternatives for those features.

 Wix is a bundled hosted service that provides small businesses with everything they need to get a site up and running quickly.
-Moving from Wix will require you to pay attention to some of those things previously bundled, which includes a domain name and hosting.
+Moving from Wix will require you to handle some of the stuff they handled on your behalf.
+Primarily, your domain name and hosting.

-And if you originally fell in love with the beautiful templates provided by Wix, then be warned that there is no real way to move the template from Wix.
-If you wish to have the same look and feel, this needs to be taken into consideration.
-There are many great WordPress themes available that enable you to create (or recreate) just about any look for your website, like our own Divi theme.
+Plus, if you originally fell in love with the beautiful templates provided by Wix, be warned that there is no real way to transfer that template away from Wix.
+If you want the same look and feel, this needs to be taken into consideration.

-With that said, let’s start by looking at what you need to do in preparation for your big move.
+But let’s start out by looking at what you need to do in preparation for your big move.